CityChainFoundation/documentation/WHITEPAPER.md

 ## Certifications

 Digitizing and verifying academic credentials will be part of the platform.
 This can be used as a foundation for corporations to validate employment candidates, and it can be used by private or public educators to give cryptographically verifiable certifications.

+# Tools

+While the majority of software functionality developed on City Chain will be part of either the City Chain blockchain or the Smart City Platform and it's City Hub, there will be some tools that are stand-alone and adds additional value to the City Chain ecosystems.

+## Block Explorer

+City Chain will host an official block explorer, and we might help with contribution on some of the many various block explores that exists, to make sure they work well with the City Chain blockchain.

+## Network Statistics

+Based on Grafana, InfluxDB and a specialized version of the full node client, we'll develop a network statistics solution that is similar to [Statoshi](http://statoshi.info/) and [P2SH](https://p2sh.info/).